 Research has improved the prognosis of many children’s cancers but there has been no progress in the treatment of DIPG in the last 30 years.
-The only treatment available is radiotherapy, which prolongs life by months if the tumour is responsive.
+The only treatment available is radiotherapy, which temporarily reduces symptoms.
 Brain cancer kills more children than any other disease in Australia and DIPG is the most dangerous and least understood.

 To fund Australian research into paediatric brainstem tumours with a focus on DIPG.

 To establish research laboratories in Australia that will seek to understand the cause of DIPG and develop novel treatments for testing in clinical trials.

 Isabella’s and Marcus’ families were brought together by their tragedies.
-They are like-minded in their pursuit to extend the lives of children diagnosed with brainstem tumours and ultimately to find a cure.
+They are like-minded in their pursuit to extend and improve the quality of life for children diagnosed with brainstem tumours and ultimately to find a cure.

 2016 Classic Car Show